ndrewwm/svelteblog/src/lib/posts/llms-2025-part-2/+page.md

 process whereby, over time, models forget the true underlying data distribution, even in the absence of a shift in the distribution”.
-The phenomena is caused by “indiscriminate learning” from data produced by other models, rather than actual examples (i.e., for LLMs, human-written language).
+The phenomena is caused by “indiscriminate learning” from data produced by other models, rather than actual examples (i.e., human-written language, in the context of LLMs).
 As we’ve seen, LLM providers train their models generationally, with each new generation getting access to newer data.
-Shumailov et al. speculate about what might happen in a future where “*GPT-n*” is trained on data consisting of mostly LLM output.
-Their conclusions, based on theoretical results and experimentation, motivate the authors’ concerns that use of LLMs at scale to publish internet content will contaminate the data necessary for training successor models.
+Shumailov et al. ask what happens in a future where “*GPT-n*” is trained on data consisting of mostly LLM output.
+Their conclusions, based on theoretical results and experimentation, motivate the authors’ concerns that use of LLMs at scale to publish internet content will gradually contaminate data necessary for training successor models.

 The next few paragraphs are a little technical, but I want to walk through some of what the authors are discussing.
-In particular, I want to reproduce one of their simpler examples to help demonstrate what the authors mean by a model “forgetting” part of the original distribution.
+In particular, I want to reproduce one of their simpler examples to show what the authors mean by a model “forgetting” part of the original distribution.
 This involves a bit of mathematical notation, but I hope you’ll bear with me!

 The authors describe a generational process of model fitting, in which model outputs are subsequently used for training future generations.